Exclusive: Actavis plans new merger approach for Allergan - sources

 Those discussions stalled in part because Allergan considered Salix’s valuation as high, and while the company continues to look at other deal opportunities, the likelihood of it striking a big acquisition before the Dec.
 18 shareholder meeting is low, the sources said.

-Reporting by Soyoung Kim and Nadia Damouni; additional reporting by Caroline Humer; Editing by Richard Chang, Lisa Shumaker and Stephen Coates
+Reporting by Soyoung Kim and Nadia Damouni; additional reporting by Caroline Humer; Editing by Richard Chang and Lisa Shumaker